 The reports that may be applicable will be offered at the beginning of the repair.
 This will allow the technician to know beforehand what additional information may be required during the repair.

-The technician can also print out these reports in case for example an in-home repair is required and he/she does not have an active internet connection.
+The technician can also print these reports in case for example an in-home repair is registered and he/she will not have an active internet connection during the repair.

 The report URL is also compatible with mobile devices.
 This will allow the technician to use a mobile phone / tablet while on the road to submit the request.